Why Zero-Waste?

 Some ways you can learn more about rethinking your consumption on campus include:

-• Host a sustainably certified event by receiving consultations, training, and resources on best practices for sustainable event practices, including how to reduce material waste generated by events on campus.
+- Host a zero-waste event certified through the Sustainable Events Certification program by receiving consultations, training, and resources on best practices for sustainable events, including how to reduce material waste generated on campus.

 Reduce